Shiesser/SafeDownloadDSG/README.md

 python3 main.py
 ```

+**Note:** The GUI requires a graphical environment.
+If you run this command
+in a headless environment without a display server, `tkinter` will raise a
+`TclError`.

 On the **YT-DownloadSafe** tab, paste a YouTube URL and choose one of the available formats:

 - **MP4 best** – download the best quality video and audio